elliottbolzan/CellSociety/README.md

 Cell Society
 ==========

-A team project (3 person group) for Duke's Computer Science 308 (Design and Implementation).
+A team project (3-person group) for Duke's Computer Science 308 (Design and Implementation).
 For this second project, we built a cellular-automata simulation system (approximately 3400 lines of code).
-This program is capable of modelling wildfires, inner-city demographics, ecosystem development, and many more phenomena.
+This program is capable of modeling wildfires, inner-city demographics, ecosystem development, and many more phenomena.

 ![](images/wildfire_status.png)